Sydney-Informatics-Hub/geopython/01b-dataframes.md

 <div class="questions">
 ### Questions
+- What are libraries and packages?
-- How can I load tabular date into Python?
+- How can I load tabular data into Python?
 - How can I load shapefiles?
 - How can I load segy and las data?
-- What are libraries and packages?
 </div>

 <div class="objectives">